FrostKiwi/treasurechest/README.md

  - Since this is a mining vocabulary deck, it carries words \*I\* did not know during in-game dialog.
 I already finished the [Improved Core3k](https://ankiweb.net/shared/info/1060896809) deck, so there are zero duplicates between this deck and Core3k.
 Besides that, I started the deck shortly before my N4 exam and am now N3.
 Words in the deck are essentially N3 and up, with some easy ones sprinkled in.
 No in-universe words are saved, like モラ or 目狩り令.
  - The deck captures the main story-line and a few side-quests / story-quests from the beginning up to Inzuma's second chapter.
  - I always learn both Japanese -> English, as well as English -> Japanese.
 This point is hotly debated, whether or not it's useful or a massive waste of time.
 For me switching to learning both directions has been nothing but great, but it is not the default on Anki Web and not a popular opinion it seems.
 (If I can name a synonym in the English -> Japanese direction, I still let it pass as HARD and as AGAIN if I can only name a synonym once the card returns) To fit with the default, I have disabled the English -> Japanese Card type.
  - For the in-game subtitles OCR sometimes failed.
 I corrected small mistakes, but when it output complete garbage, I added a cropped version of just the text in the screenshot in the sentence section.
-I did not always double check the OCR output, so mistakes will come up occasionally.
+I did not always double check the OCR output, so mistakes will come up in the ingame dialog's transcript occasionally.
 If something looks weird with the example sentences, check the in-game screenshot for the correct subtitle.
  - To fit inside the AnkiWeb limit of 256 MB, all images were resized from the 1080p originals to fit a 1366x768 rectangle with aggressive 81% JPEG Quality and in-game dialog are mono MP3 files.
  - When I write "here: ..."
 I am referring to a word being used in a more specialized sense in the in-game dialog, like 人目 vs 人目を忍ぶ.
 In those cases two definitions are provided.
 This is to make the learning process a bit more compact and to prevent not being able to translate a sentence whilst having just half of the definition.